DroidKaigi/conference-app-2023/README.md

 ### Dependency rule

-Basically, the dependency rule is as follows:
+The basic dependency rule is as follows:

 ```
 Screen -> Section -> Component
 ```

 For example, `TimetableScreen` depends on `TimetableContent` and `TimetableListItem`.
-Also, Section can depend on other Sections and components can depend on other components.
+Also, a Section can depend on other Sections, and components can depend on other components.

 ### Screen